nknorg/nconnect/README.md

 You can also change the name, IP, etc of the TUN device.
 Use `./nConnect -h` for all available arguments.

+If you start multiple nConnect clients in TUN device mode, make sure to use different subnets for both `--tun-addr` and `--tun-gateway` (e.g. `10.0.86.X` for one client, `10.0.87.X` for another client).

-Note that if you are using windows, you would need to install the network adaptor driver and change adaptor info beforehand.
+If you are using windows, you will need to install the network adaptor driver and change adaptor info beforehand.
 The simplest way of doing that is to install nConnect client for windows before using nConnect command line version.

 #### SOCKS Proxy Mode